Fabianwdm/Chicago-Crime-Analysis/README.md

 ## Project Overview
 This Streamlit-based dashboard visualizes and analyzes crime data in Chicago from 2001 to the present day.
 Using data from the [Chicago Data Portal](https://data.cityofchicago.org), this application provides interactive visualizations and insights into crime patterns across Chicago's communities, with a particular focus on:

-1. How crime has changed over the last 20 years
+1. How crime has changed over the last 20 years?
-2. Why narcotic crimes have decreased over time despite high drug use
+2. Why narcotic crimes have decreased over time despite high drug use?
-3. How crime is distributed geographically across the city
+3. How crime is distributed geographically across the city?
-4. How COVID-19 affected crime rates
+4. How COVID-19 affected crime rates?
-5. The distribution of shootings and homicides
+5. The distribution of shootings and homicides?

 ## Data Sources
 - **Main Crime Dataset**: [Chicago Crime Data (2001-Present)](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-Present/ijzp-q8t2/data) - Contains over 8 million recorded crimes